 You’ve worked as Director of Science and Learning at Questacon, the National Science and Technology Centre, for over 30 years.
 Partnerships are central to Questacon’s ability to engage with communities through different programmes.
 Can you tell us more about this model and what’s needed to engage all the various stakeholders – from the government and foreign countries, via corporations, to local volunteers – to make such projects work?

 Both while I was a director of science and learning at Questacon and now, as a solo Science Nomad, the key is finding willing and active partners, which can – with some injection of support, examples and mutual linking – cannot only create an event, but can move to become a node and adopter of these approaches.
 There is no competition for audiences – we will never serve all who need help.
-However, by working with those agencies that have the scale and resources, but that may lack the examples of effective approaches, even an individual can have impact at scale.
+However, by working with those agencies that have the scale and resources, but that may lack the examples of effective approaches, even an individual can have an impact at scale.

 What are some of the most challenging parts of your work – and what are some of the most rewarding parts?

 The challenging part of working as an individual, especially in the area of informal education and support of formal education, is finding consistent funding, so programmes can be developed and planned far enough in advance to ensure great outcomes.
 The work tends to be opportunistic and often requires self-funding to get things started.
-This makes it hard to have repeat interactions, and that is critical to getting real capacity building or cultural change.
+This makes it hard to have repeat interactions, and that is critical to getting a real capacity building or cultural change.
 This is sometimes supported by DFAT for a few years, as was the case with projects in Africa, India and Thailand, and the results are incredible when this happens.
 It is rewarding on the day to see the smiles, hear the laughter and feel the energy, but even more than this is the reward of hearing stories recounted long afterwards of how activities are being continued, further shared and spread.

 Innovation is crucial for economic growth and social welfare.
 How can we develop the capacity for innovation of a community or country through education?